AdobeDocs/experience-manager-64.en/help/forms/using/process-reporting/process-reporting-custom-reports.md

 discoiquuid: c668bd53-f2d8-4f8c-83f2-be0afd65392a
 ---

-# Custom Reports in Process Reporting{#custom-reports-in-process-reporting}
+# Custom Reports in Process Reporting {#custom-reports-in-process-reporting}

 You can use REST interface of QueryBuilder or create an OSGi service using QueryBuilder API to create a custom report.